holochain/holochain/crates/hdk/README.md

   - `EntryDefs` is a vector defining all entries used by this app.
   - All zomes in a DNA define all their entries at the same time for the host.
   - All entry defs are combined into a single ordered list per zome and exposed to tooling such as DNA generation.
-  - Entry defs are referenced by `u8` numerical position externally and in DHT headers, and by id/name e.g. "post" in sparse callbacks.
+  - Entry defs are referenced by `u8` numerical position externally and in DHT actions, and by id/name e.g. "post" in sparse callbacks.
 - `fn init(_: ()) -> ExternResult<InitCallbackResult>`:
   - Allows the guest to pass/fail/retry initialization with [`InitCallbackResult`](holochain_zome_types::init::InitCallbackResult).
   - Lazy execution - only runs when any zome of the DNA is first called.